 Harbor Sailboats offers ASA certified sailing lessons for the beginner through advanced sailor year-round in San Diego at our sailing school on Harbor Island.
 These top level sailing lessons, certified by the American Sailing Association, will create a foundation for your sailing career.

-The ASA “Challenge” is for sailors who have completed a sailing resume (approved by HS Sailing Director) and are qualified to the ASA Standards.
-To challenge the ASA Standards one must progress successfully through the ASA system of Standards with both written and practical examinations up to ASA 103 only.
-The ASA 101 challenge is free with membership.
-The ASA 103 challenge is $350 plus 6% port fee (same price as the actual course).
+The ASA “Challenge” is for sailors who have completed a sailing resume (approved by HS Sailing Director) and are qualified to the ASA Standards they wish to challenge out of.
+To challenge the ASA Standards one must successfully demonstrate the ASA system of Standards with both written and on the water practical examinations.
+The ASA 101 challenge is free with membership to qualified sailors while the ASA 103 challenge is $350 plus 6% port fee (same price as the actual course).

 Have a tough schedule or very particular goals?
 Harbor Sailboats can tailor private sailing lessons to meet your special needs and goals.
-Sailing Lessons are available aboard any boat in the Harbor Sailboats fleet 22’- 41’, including liveaboard options.
+Sailing Lessons are available aboard any boat in the Harbor Sailboats fleet 22’- 45’, including liveaboard options.
 Certified ASA instructors offer professional sailing instruction for the beginner through advanced sailor for both classroom and practical on-the-water skills.
-Call the office today and let our friendly staff assist with designing a package just for you!

 International Proficiency Certificate